hapi-server/client-python/CODE_OF_CONDUCT.md

-Contributions to this project in the form of pull requests, submission of issues, and commenting on issues are welcome and encouraged.
+We welcome and encourage contributions to this project in the form of pull requests, submission of issues, and comments on issues.

 Contributors are expected